Odion Ighalo: Man Utd agree deal to sign Shanghai Shenhua striker

 Tottenham fail with Deadline Day attempt to sign China-based Ighalo on six-month loan

-Manchester United have agreed a deal with Shanghai Shenhua to sign striker Odion Ighalo on a six-month loan, with an option to buy.
+Manchester United have agreed a deal with Shanghai Shenhua to sign striker Odion Ighalo on a six-month loan.

-United are now finalising the move to bring in the 30-year-old, who has Premier League experience at Watford between 2014-17.
+United are finalising the move to bring in the 30-year-old who has Premier League experience at Watford between 2014-17.

 Ighalo is in pre-season training with Shenhua, but the new Chinese Super League season has been delayed due to the escalation of the coronavirus.